vdaguenet/snake-js/README.md

 Snake JS
 ======================
-The clasic Snake game revisited on an online version developed using Node.js and Socket.io.
+The clasic game Snake revisited on an online multiplayer version, developed using Node.js and Socket.io.

 Project started during formation with [@Divi](https://github.com/Divi).

 Requirements :